Watching the Detectives

 Legal staff for the city of Eugene and EPD officers say the lethal force was justified because Babb had previously fired a shot inside his house and because Babb later walked to the front porch wielding a rifle.

 However, in opening statements in McGowan et al v.
 Stutesman et al, Carlton Odim, a Chicago-based lawyer with Action Injury Law Group representing the Babb family, aired doubts in the defendants’ claims.
-Babb’s sister Ronda McGowan filed the case as a representative of Babb’s estate.
+Babb’s sister Ronda McGowan originally filed the case as a representative of Babb’s estate.

 In short, Odim calls into question whether EPD’s three officers, including Officer Will Stutesman who fired the shot, were covering their tracks over what Odim called “a bad shot.”